 City tour of Bogotá

 A short bus ride away from the hostel, the Gran Colombia tour started in Chorro de Quevedo square, old town.
-We wandered amongst graffiti, fruit stores, coca leaf shops and cafes offering traditional Peruvian drink chica (fermented corn maize and sweet panela).
-For a free tour, this was a great way to get a taste, quite literally, of Bogotá with free chica, coca tea and coffee included along the way.
+We wandered amongst graffiti, fruit stores, coca leaf shops and cafes offering traditional Peruvian drink chicha (fermented corn maize and sweet panela).
+For a free tour, this was a great way to get a taste, quite literally, of Bogotá with free chicha, coca tea and coffee included along the way.

 Tostoa is a great spot for a cheap sandwich, salad or coffee.
 Scattered across the city, we saw this as Bogotá’s version of a cheap Starbucks.
 We spent 9,000 COP here for both of our lunches (around two pound in total).

 Follow the canal from the centre of the old town, up to the University, turn right and walk along the road until you spot a queue of tourists.
 This is the ticket booth for the funicular up to Monserrat, the mountain that dominates the city centre of Bogotá.
 A trip to the top costs 20,000 COP per person and takes about 10 minutes.
 Enjoy the church and rolling views of Bogotá.

 The capital of Colombia mixes the old and the new, with a slightly cooler climate, be sure to pack a jumper or two.